 Back to glossary

-A federal block grant program that provides states with funding for cash assistance, childcare, job training, and other supports for low-income families with children.
+A federal block grant program that provides states with funding for cash assistance, childcare, job training.

 Also known as